 Like any other sports, you needed to invest in your equipment.
 In golf, your golf mat is one of your investments so that you can practice without leaving your home.

 So what exactly makes for a good gold mat?
 The following factors can help you decide on just that.

 For starters, you will obviously want golf mats with good durability.
-You will be hacking away at these mats with your clubs all day, so you want something that can last the repeated stress.
-The materials used, the number of swings and the thickness of the golf mat can somewhat give you an idea of how long the golf mat will last.
-You don't want to have a golf mat was already ripped off after hundred of swing.
-Other manufactures indicate the number of swings before the signs of wear and damage started to show up.
+You will be hacking away at these mats with your clubs all day, so you want something that can endure the repeated stress.
+The materials used and the thickness of the golf mat can give you somewhat of an idea of how long the golf mat will last.
+You don't want to end up with a golf mat ripped up after a couple hundred of swings.
+Some manufactures indicate the number of swings before the signs of wear and damage should start to show up.
 This will provide an expectation for the golfers for the life span of your golf mat.

-We know that golf mats will eventually tear over time.
-It is normal but it should be after hundreds of thousands of swings.
+We know that golf mats will eventually show wear over time.
+It is normal but it should be after more than just a couple hundred of thousands of swings.
 It should perform well for us to say that's really a good value for money.

 You also have to determine where would you like to use this mat often.
 Is it indoor?
 Or you like it to be used both indoors and outdoors?
 If your answer is the latter, then it is better to choose a golf mat that is all-weather resistant.
 A turf that can withstand the cold winter and hot summer days.
 It should have the ability to easily bounce back.

 Another thing to look for is the size of the mat.
 You will want golf mats that can accommodate the size of the clubs you are using, as well as to have the space to move the golf ball around if needed.

 You should put into account the area on which you'll be setting up your golf mats.
 Most golfers prefers to set it up outside especially if they don't have enough space indoors, like in their basement or garage.